Lee-Enfield No. 4 MK. I (T) sniper rifle

 2 – T32908 Royal Armouries Museum, Leeds https://royalarmouries.org/collection/object/object-270739

-5 – X32072 This one MAY be in the National Army Museum in London.
-I am awaiting confirmation.
+5 – X32072 This one is in the National Army Museum in Chelsea, London, England.

 6 – X32437 Royal Armouries Museum, Leeds https://royalarmouries.org/collection/object/object-270738